Basic Simulation Showcase Setup

 Part 3 - Manufacturer

-• A) the simulation uses the SBOM provided in 2 D) as input to simulate a delivery from a supplier
+- A) the simulation uses the SBOM provided in 2 D) as input to simulate a delivery from a supplier

-Hint: You can vary the simulation by using a local OWASP DependencyTrack-installation as Vulnerability Monitoring Dashboard for incoming supplier SBOMs.
+Hint: The delivery of Software/Binaries is actively ignored for simplification. - B) the simulation uses a local OWASP DependencyTrack-installation as Vulnerability Monitoring Dashboard for incoming supplier SBOMs.
 A project is created and the CycloneDX SBOM is uploaded.
 The analysis provides transparency about all dependencies and findings.

 Concrete example used for: